WitBlue6/State-of-Health-Estimation/soh_predictor/README.md

 ```
 In the `estimate.py`, I have provided the Anomaly by `adding noise to the normal data.` So the results in `outputs` folder show the obvious anomaly in front of the normal data.
 ### 2.4 Kmeans Clustering
 In the `clustering.py`, I have provided the Kmeans Clustering of the features to estimate the SOH.
-But the results seem to be not good.
+But the results seem to be **not good**.
 So I have not used it in the project.
 You can try it yourself.
 ```bash
 python clustering.py
 ```
+## 3. Results
+The results are shown in the `outputs` folder.
+The results are as follows:
+- `outputs/soh_prediction.png`: The output plot of the SOH prediction.
+- `outputs/best_model.pth`: The model used to estimate the SOH.
+- `outputs/feature_scaler.pkl`: The model used to scale the features.

-## 3. Update
+## 4. Update
+- 2025-04-19
+Changed the feature generation method by pooling the last three hidden layers of the pretrained LLM output.
+Improved the model structure.
+- 2025-04-18
-- 2025-04-18: Add the Kmeans Clustering of the features to estimate the SOH.
+Added the Kmeans Clustering of the features to estimate the SOH.
+- 2025-04-17
-- 2025-04-17: Add the Code for Unsupervised SOH Estimation.
+Added the Code for Unsupervised SOH Estimation.